duongddinh/Fragella_Android_community/README.md

 # 📱 Fragella Android Client

-Welcome to the official Android client for **Fragella** – a modern, elegant fragrance collection and discovery app.
+Welcome to the official-unofficial Android client for **Fragella** – a modern, elegant fragrance collection and discovery app.

 ---